jaroslawhartman/withings-sync/README.md

 * First you need a Withings account.
 [Sign up here](https://account.withings.com/connectionuser/account_create).
-* Then you need a a Withings developer app registered.
+* Then you need a Withings developer app registered.
 [Create your app here](https://account.withings.com/partner/add_oauth2).

 Note, registering it is quite cumbersome, as you need to have a callback URL and an Icon.
 Anyway, when done, you should have the following identifiers: